WilliamTylerBradley/Calathea/README.md

 ---

 This theme is based on colors from the Calathea genus.
 It features dark green backgrounds with lighter green, pink, and purple foregrounds.
-The Calathea.csv shows the color scheme features, Hexo.js/Highlight.js code options, tmTheme with a rsTheme manual edit for R markdown documents, the color names, and finally the HEX code colors.
+The Calathea.csv shows the color scheme features, Hexo.io/highlight.js code options, tmTheme with a rsTheme manual edit for R markdown documents, the color names, and finally the HEX code colors.
 A few utilizations can be found in the utilizations folder, including a rstheme for RStudio and Hexo css for blogdown.
 The rstheme comes from the tmTheme with the manual edit from the Calathea.csv file.
-The calathea_hexo.css file pulls from the Calathea.csv and created by create_css_files.R.
+The calathea_hexo.css file pulled information from Calathea.csv and created by create_css_files.R.

 ### Calathea Theme in RStudio